biobakery/humann/readme.md

 ## Databases ##

-HUMAnN2 uses two databases for alignment, ChocoPhlAn and UniRef.
+HUMAnN 2.0 uses two databases for alignment, ChocoPhlAn and UniRef.
 There are different formats of these databases.
-The demo formats of both are included in the HUMAnN2 install.
+The demo formats of both are included in the HUMAnN 2.0 install.

 To see which databases are currently available, run (with example output included below):
 ```sh